howardjones/video-game-versioning/README.md

 * It only goes up to major version 9 at the moment.
 Probably more significant, minor version also only goes to 12.

 * There isn't a function to go the other way yet.
 So you can't check if you have *at least* Super lodash Elite HD.

+* npm doesn't yet support this versioning model, so this package has to live with the shame of semver versioning.